Skybox-Technologies/bjs-ecs/libs/bjs-ecs/README.md

 function color(hex: string) {
   return { id: 'color', color: hex };
 }
+// you must add an extra id property to the funciton, matching the component id colro.id = 'color';

 function door(isLocked: boolean) {
   return { id: 'door', locked: isLocked };
 }
+door.id = 'door';

 // Subscribe to events when entities are added to the world. entityEvents.on('add', [door], (entity) => {